Editor’s Note: This post was originally published in February 2012 but has since been updated for optimal accuracy and relevance.

 Those days are gone.
 Now, the client has the power.
 And it’s down to businesses to use the right marketing mix to convince prospects looking for their solutions to give them a chance.

 The competition for eyeballs has intensified.
 Business owners are exposed to more marketing messages than ever before - so many, in fact, that they can't sort through them all.
 Pair that with the volume of content being posted online and supposed 'content shock', and being seen by your ideal customer becomes harder than ever.
 Instead, customers decide which products and services their businesses need and deal only with the vendors they trust and view as authoritative.

 So businesses must be found before they can make their sales pitch.
 But to get found, they need to develop the right marketing mix.

 You need to question your outbound marketing activities and analyse what inbound marketing techniques you could employ.
 But how do you know what works?

 If so, chances are that you'll be able to make the same pitch and offer the same incentives to similar businesses.

 Take the offers, messages, and channels that attracted customers in the past and incorporate them into your new marketing plan, but above all start to devise a content plan around the things that already work for you and select the best ways of editorialising your communications.
 After all, these days you are looking to gain permission to communicate rather than broadcast your sale through a megaphone.

-The right marketing mix takes time to put together, and it may even change over time as business needs change.
-But as long as your customers are leading your marketing process, you'll find the right mix every time.Ask yourself this -
+The right marketing mix takes time to put together, and it may even change over time with the inevitable changes of a business model.
+But as long as your customers and prospects are leading your marketing process, you'll find the right mix every time.